xXleowXx/gitlab-charts/doc/backup-restore/index.md

 1. `task-runner` pod should be enabled in the deployment.
 This is enabled by passing `--set gitlab.task-runner.enabled=true` configuration to the `helm install` command.
 1. Backup and Restore procedures described here are tested only with S3 compatible APIs.
 It is not supported on other object storage services, like Google Cloud Storage.
 1. During restoration, the backup tarball needs to be extracted to disk.
 This means the `task-runner` pod should have disk of necessary size available.
 1. Restoration process does not update the `gitlab-initial-root-password` secret with the value from backup.
-For logging in as `root`, users will have to remember the password from before backup.
-In case you forgot the root password, you can reset it by followign the steps mentioned below
+For logging in as `root`, use the original password included in the backup..
+In case the password is no longer accessible, follow the steps below to reset it.
-    1. For that, fall into a bash shell in the unicorn pod by executing the command
+    1. Attach to the unicorn pod by executing the command

         ```bash
         $ kubectl exec <unicorn pod name> -it bash